Million Tree Initiative

-The Million Tree Initiative refers to the ongoing environmental projects that multiple cities have individually committed to, aimed at increasing the urban forest through the planting of one million trees.
+The Million Tree Initiative refers to the ongoing environmental projects that multiple cities have individually committed to and aimed at expanding urban forestry through the planting of one million trees.
+This initiative is part of a higher global movement, not only does it intend to act and diminish climate change, it also plans to lower both the urban heat as well as also enhance the air quality in many places.
 Cities that are known to be currently involved in this initiative are: Los Angeles, Denver, New York City, Shanghai, London, Ontario, and Amherst, New York.
 A common motive shared between these participating cities is, according to their mission statements, the reduction of carbon dioxide in the air to reduce the effects of global warming.
+Beyond these environmental advantages, these effort to plant the trees, also shows signs and effects when it comes to biodiversity, improving public health, and fostering sustainable urban development.

 History

 In May 2006, Mayor Antonio Villaraigosa made Million Trees LA one of his campaign promises.
+This initiative was planned to plant trees between 2006 and 2010 and the trees were expected to provide environmental benefits and were predicted to continue to grow until 2040.
+This campaign is important and can increase urban woods as a piece of infrastructure that can assist cities in mitigating their environment.
+The purpose of this initiative will also reduce emissions and save energy.
 The Los Angeles project is funded by a mix of federal money and municipal funding, charities, and corporate donations.
 It was one of among forty winners from 200 nominees to obtain a United States Environmental Protection Agency (EPA) Environmental Award in 2009.

 The Mile High Million, an initiative started by then Mayor John Hickenlooper, is a similar program in Denver, Colorado.
 This was announced by Hickenlooper in his 2006 State of the City Address.
+This Initiative helped these trees be implemented in forests in Los Angeles and even other cities like New York.

 On April 22, 2007, Mayor Michael Bloomberg revealed goals of planting one million trees by 2017 as part of PlaNYC, a plan designed for the sustainability of New York City.
 In the same year, China began its own tree planting program for Shanghai, with the same goal for one million trees.

-The million trees program began in London in 2011.
+After that, London also began the million tree initiative program in 2011.